Inngest Alternatives

 How we picked

-Background jobs and durable execution alternatives split along three vectors: pricing model (per-event vs per-action vs per-message vs per-instance), execution model (durable Step Functions vs HTTP webhook vs Redis queue vs deterministic workflow), and language support (TypeScript-only vs polyglot SDKs vs HTTP-only).
-Picks below address each combination.
+We compared background-jobs and durable-execution alternatives across three axes: pricing model (per-event quota versus per-run quota versus per-action pay-as-you-go versus per-message versus per-instance), execution model (durable Step Functions versus HTTP webhook versus Redis queue versus deterministic workflow), and language support (TypeScript-only versus polyglot SDKs versus HTTP-only).

 • Initial published version with 5 picks.